rbt200/project-lvl2-s105/README.md

 # project-lvl2-s105

-The program compares two ini, json or yml files and  the difference.
+The program compares two ini, json or yml files and shows the difference.

 npm install gendiff-rbt200